redblindbananaz/Sass/Process.md

 - #### Bootstrap Download and Install:

+We can download Bootstrap [Bootstrap Download](https://getbootstrap.com/docs/5.0/getting-started/download/) to drop in the project and put the bootstrap folder in our vendor folder.
+And we can use the boostrap by linking it to our Scss.

 - #### Reset Css and base layout with scroll snap:

 ## Basic layout with grid: